alkismavridis/mathasm/README.md

 ### What happened this time?
 We failed to create the concept of the variable.
 It is not enough to say that x can become true.
 We must enforce that all x become true simultaneously.
 We cannot replace one occurrence of x with true and an other one with false.
+This ruins the concept of a variable.

-### Ok, so you needed some of the replacements to be allowed individually, but others have to be grouped.
+### Ok, so you needed some of the replacements to be allowed individually, but others have to be grouped together.
-That was precise what leaded (after some failed attempts) to the concept of grade.
+Exactly.
+That was precise what leaded (after some more failed attempts) to the concept of **grade**.
 The lower the grade of the base, the more individual replacements can be done.
-Higher grades mean that those replacements had to spread to more occurrences.
+Higher grades meant that those replacements had to expand into more occurrences.

 The replacement from x to true or false had to be of grade 1, at least.
 I then improved further my axioms to state: